christophernhill/wspeedi-sigularity/building_the_container/README.md

 ### Part 1 Vagrant and virtual box configuration pre-step

 A pre-step for using singularity is a Linux environment providing prvileged root access.
-The steps in this seciton arr a widely used approach for creating that environment.
+The steps in this seciton are a widely used approach for creating that environment.
 There are not needed if you already have access to a suitable environment.
+The steps are also not needed on a more recent Linux system which supports the Apptainer/Singularity standards for building containers without a privileged account.
+Rocky 8 Linux systms support these standards by default.
 In this pre-step the toola Vagrant and Virtual Box are used.

 The Vagrant tool is used to provide a linux Virtual Machine that supports root privileges for our account.
 This meets a requirement for building a container, although other approaches a possible.